samuelede/devops-pbl-projects/project4/README.md

 Task
 In this assignment you are going to implement a simple Book Register web form using MEAN stack.

+### Step 0 - Preparing prerequisites
+In order to complete this project you will need an AWS account and a virtual server with Ubuntu Server OS.
+If you do not have an AWS account – go back to [Project 1 Step 0](https://github.com/samuelede/devops-pbl-projects/blob/main/project1/README.md#step-0--web-stack-implementation-lamp-stack-in-aws) to sign in to AWS free tier account and create a new EC2 Instance of t2.nano family with Ubuntu Server 20.04 LTS (HVM) image and connect to the server via the terminal.

 ### Step 1 - Install NodeJs
 Node.js is a JavaScript runtime built on Chrome’s V8 JavaScript engine.
-Node.js is used in this tutorial to set up the Express routes and AngularJS controllers.Update ubuntu `sudo apt update`
+Node.js is used in this tutorial to set up the Express routes and AngularJS controllers.
+To update ubuntu run `sudo apt update` to upgrade ubuntu, run
-Upgrade ubuntu, run sudo apt upgrade
+`sudo apt upgrade`

+Add certificates
-Add certificates `sudo apt -y install curl dirmngr apt-transport-https lsb-release ca-certificates` `curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash -` Install NodeJS `sudo apt install -y nodejs`
+`sudo apt -y install curl dirmngr apt-transport-https lsb-release ca-certificates` then
+`curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash -`

+Install NodeJS `sudo apt install -y nodejs`